ccxvee/react-use-mounted/README.md

 }
 ```

-## Сomparison with popular packages
+## Comparison with similar packages
 There are many packages in npm that implement isMounted-pattern.
 However, the most popular of them have significant problems.
 * [react-is-mounted-hook](https://www.npmjs.com/package/react-is-mounted-hook) has thousands weekly downloads and one crucial issue.
 The hook returns a function that recreates on every render and breaks your [conditionally firing effect](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect).
 * [react-use-mounted](https://www.npmjs.com/package/react-use-mounted) has hundreds weekly downloads and one crucial dependency.
 The package takes too much memory space for such a tiny hook.
 To be exact, [about 2 megabytes](https://packagephobia.com/result?p=react-use-mounted).